 Fence Needed: Yes without exception.
 4' chain link is fine.
 She is not a climber although she likes to see if she can find the moles in the yard.
 A fenced in yard is not for you to leave your dog outside in it all day with no protection and with no human interaction.
 It is your dog's safe space for romping, playing and being the free spirited creature all dogs were meant to be - with you right there enjoying the time together with your canine best friend.

 Reason for being in rescue: Owner release- Owner does not want.

 Special Needs: Sasha came to us grossly underweight and with heartworms.
 Her foster mom has been working with her and her weight is back up to normal.
-Sasha is being treated with the soft kill method of heartworm treatment (monthly Heartguard only) She has no clinical signs
+Sasha is being treated with the soft kill method of heartworm treatment (monthly Heartguard only) and is now testing Heartworm negative.

 What kind of home would be best for me: Sasha has came a long way since coming to CPR and going to foster with our groomer, Amanda.
 She is a lot of dog, with a lot of energy, intelligence and curiosity.
 The husky breed is not for the faint of heart although with the right owner, she will thrive.
 She has with our groomer, a very experienced dog owner.
 Sasha needs a home with no children under the age of 15.
 She has a strong personality and a can be a bit of a challenge.
 Her previous owner did not give her the structure and discipline she needed so we're correcting all of that.